-The number one mistake in preparation for these exams is to simply read and review material.
-For exams this challenging, the majority of preparation time must be spent working through problems.
-Reading and reviewing problems just does not get you "hands on" enough.
+But beware, the number one mistake in preparation for these exams is to simply read and review the suggested materials.
+For exams this challenging, the majority of preparation time must be spent working through problems just as you would in an exam.

 You need to get your hands dirty.
-Start with a question and a blank sheet of paper and work through the steps, stopping to get more information as required to continue.
+Start with a question and a blank sheet of paper, work through the steps, stopping to get more information as required to work your way through problems.
 This is the only way to ensure a solid understanding.
 This is the only way to ensure you'll do well on the exam and we'll walk you through that today.

 An age old preparation process has proven very valuable, time and time again.
 This three step process is simple but takes time.
 The challenge is in the discipline to carry the process out.